-New techniques reduce the complications of spinal cord stimulator implantApril 11th, 2013 in Diseases, Conditions, Syndromes /
+New techniques reduce the complications of spinal cord stimulator implantApril 11, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Two innovative techniques in the placement of an implanted spinal cord stimulator (SCS) are expected to reduce common complications at the implant site, according to new research revealed today.
 Results from a case series highlighted an advanced lead anchoring technique and the emerging technology of using large single-port introducers, which enable placement of multiple neurostimulation leads through a single needle-entry point.